Henry Page Croft, 1st Baron Croft: Under-Secretary of State for War

 The reporting of this in the press attracted ridicule and accusations that Croft was issuing pikes to the Home Guard and that he was "pike-minded".
-The Liberal Nationalist MP Sir Henry Fildes said in the Commons on 11 March:
+The Liberal National MP Sir Henry Fildes said in the Commons on 11 March:

 Here lies a man who fought the Hun;He had a pike, the Hun a gun;When his time came to go aloft,Whom must he blame?
 The Hun or Croft?

 To which Leo Amery wrote in reply:

 Why blame poor Croft who through long yearsPreached lack of guns to unwilling ears?Blame rather in this hour of needThe foolish ears that would not heed.

 In a speech at Watford during the 1945 general election campaign Croft called the Labour Party Chairman Harold Laski, who was Jewish, "that fine old English labour man".
 Churchill wrote to Croft on 20 June: "I see you used an expression in your speech the other day about Laski that he was "a fine representative of the old British working class", or words to that effect.
 Pray be careful, whatever the temptation, not to be drawn into any campaign that might be represented as anti-semitism".